murtuzamacdev/react-native-audio-exoplayer/README.md

 ### Parameters
 1. `source (object / asset)` -- The source of the sound.
 The following forms are supported:
-	- A dictionary of the form `{ uri: 'http://path/to/file' }` with a network URL pointing to an audio file on the web.
+	- A dictionary of the form `{ uri: 'http://path/to/file' }` with a network URL pointing to an audio file on the web or a local URI (`"file://"`) to a local file (e.g. generated in cache)
 	- `require('path/to/file')` for an audio file asset in the source code directory.

 2. `initialStatus (PlaybackStatusToSet)` -- The initial intended `PlaybackStatusToSet` of the sound, whose values will override the default initial playback status.
 This value defaults to `{}` if no parameter is passed.
 See below for details on `PlaybackStatusToSet` and the default initial playback status.